h-larsson/IMAM_TDDMRG/README.md

     The final ann_orb vector must be normalized.
 When ann_orb is a vector, the irrep of orbitals with large expansion coefficients must be the same.
-If classification between large and small coefficients is not possible (e.g. due to low contrast of these coefficients), then set inp_symmetry to a point group with less symmetries.
-Ultimately, inp_symmetry = 'C1' should cover ann_orb vector of no symmetry.
+If classification between large and small coefficients is not possible (e.g. due to low contrast of these coefficients), then set group to a point group with less symmetries.
+Ultimately, group = 'C1' should cover ann_orb vector of no symmetry.
   D_ann_fit:
     A list containing the schedule of the bond dimensions during the fitting